nicolaturn/SDN-Shortest-Path/README.md

 # SDN Controller with Shortest Path Switching

 This branch of the project contains the implementation of an SDN (Software-Defined Networking) controller utilizing shortest path switching logic.
-The controller is developed using the Ryu framework and is designed to manage network topologies composed of Docker container hosts.
+The controller is developed using the Ryu framework and is designed to manage network topologies.

 ## Table of Contents